apache/activemq-artemis/docs/user-manual/en/preface.md

     messaging system, and others you won't find anywhere else.

 -   Elegant, clean-cut design with minimal third party dependencies.
-Run ActiveMQ Artemis stand-alone, run it in integrated in your favourite JEE application server, or run it embedded inside your own product.
+Run ActiveMQ Artemis stand-alone, run it in integrated in your favourite Java EE application server, or run it embedded inside your own product.
 It's up to you.